China and Japan: Reception

 Rajiv Ranjan of the University of Delhi stated that the emphasis on modern history makes the coverage of the book "skewed".
-Ranjan argued that did not discuss how Japanese culture became distinct after taking elements of Chinese culture and how Japanese people are easily able to set aside individualism to advance Japan's goals.
+Ranjan argued that it did not discuss how Japanese culture became distinct after taking elements of Chinese culture and how Japanese people are easily able to set aside individualism to advance Japan's national goals.

 Ke Ren of the College of the Holy Cross wrote that the work is "a highly readable longue durée account of Sino-Japanese history", and "a rich synthesis that [...] has much to offer to students and scholars of" the countries.

 Sewell stated that the book "can usefully supplement others in this genre" and that its "broad strokes[...]run generally true[...]".
 Sewell argued that sometimes the structure of the sourcing at times lacks clarity.

 Sheila Smith, in Foreign Affairs, wrote that the work was done "With scholarly care".

 Shigeto Sonoda of the Institute for Advanced Studies on Asia of the University of Tokyo, stated that the book reminded him of world history textbooks used in high schools in Japan; Sonoda stated that this was a "rather negative" trait.
 However, Sonoda stated that the "frank" descriptions of ancient Japanese politicians and "images which have played an important role in shaping bilateral relations" are two things atypical of a Japanese school textbook.